kninks/stockie-be/README.md

     source venv/bin/activate
     ```

-4. Install the dependencies
+4. Install the libraries
     ```bash
     pip install -r requirements.txt
     ```
-   For any dependency updates, please run the following command
+   For any libraries updates, please run the following command
     ```bash
     pip freeze > requirements.txt
     ```

-5. Create a `.env` file in the root directory and add the following environment variables
+5. Create a `.env` file in the root directory and add the environment variables (please ask for the variables from the team)
-    ```env
-    DATABASE_URL=postgresql+asyncpg://... (please ask for the database URL)
-    ```

 You're all set! 🚀
 To start the development server, follow the next section.